All Hamilton College residence halls are smoke free.

 Quads and six-person living units define the style of this four-story structure capped by the distinctive “South Tower.”
 South Residence Hall primarily contains two-room quads, each with a bathroom, for first-year students.
 In each quad the bedroom opens into a large central study room with a (non-working) fireplace, natural hardwood floors, and wood paneling on the walls.
 The building also contains two spacious study lounges, a recreation lounge, a laundry room and kitchen facilities.
 South houses 126 students and is wheelchair accessible.

 Both of these buildings were constructed simultaneously in 1968.
-They are located in a cluster near the Kirkland Glen and share similar architectural design.
-Experience has shown that such halls foster a close sense of community and the R.A., who lives adjacent to the lounge, usually acts as the focal point for bringing the two hallways together.
+They are located in a cluster near the Kirkland Glen and share a similar architectural design.
+Experience has shown that these halls foster a close sense of community, and the R.A., who lives adjacent to the lounge, usually acts as the focal point for bringing the two hallways together.
 The lounges are equipped with a kitchenette and comfortable furniture.
 Laundry facilities and a kitchenette are also located on the first floor.
-Major houses 68 students and Keehn houses 54 students.
-Both buildings are carpeted throughout and each room has cable, telephone & network jacks.
+Major houses 68 students, and Keehn houses 54 students.
+Both buildings are carpeted throughout, and each room has cable, telephone & network jacks.
 Room dimensions are approximately 16’ x 10’ for first-year doubles.
 Major will be home to our wellness floor(s) depending on level of interest.